aj-bhagat/WhatsApp-Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the Basic Working Clone of What's App Web, I implemented using Reactjs with Firebase Realtime Database.
+Click on link to try: https://whatsapp-clone-e556f.web.app/

 ## Available Scripts